WV-design/Trinity-toolhead/README.md

-# Trinity-toolhead
+# __Trinity-toolhead__
-A single piece high performance toolhead option
+A small footprint monolithic high performance toolhead option.
 ![Untitled Project (11)](https://github.com/user-attachments/assets/230cbced-bb03-4351-957d-a6a59152c4f1)

 I took inspiration from Takeoff, Calamity, Tiger's toolhead and IROB, and came up with this.
 It will be monolith compatible.

-This is currently untested, I am still working on it.
+## This is currently untested, I am still working on it.
 I would love your feedback!
 Discord: gerbz_

 * The body is a single print for maximum stiffness.